HighCoordination/trueChart-Menubar4Sense/README.md

 ### Qlik Sense® Support
-trueChart-Menubar supports Qlik Sense® from version 3.0.0 up to currently latest version November 2017 Patch 2 including exporting and story mode capability.
+trueChart-Menubar supports Qlik Sense® from version 3.0.0 up to currently latest version February 2018 including exporting and story mode capability.

 #### nPrinting Support
 The trueChart-Menubar does not yet fully support nPrinting.
 Expression updates are not